Autism diagnostic observation schedule (ADOS) assessment

 If your child is over 5 years old, you may be asked to sit outside the clinic room during the assessment.
 This will only be if your child or young person is comfortable with this.

-It's completely okay if your child doesn't want to play or engage in activities.
+It is completely okay if your child does not want to play or engage in activities.
 Whatever your child does on the day will help us to understand them.

 Last reviewed: 27 November, 2024